-- 1. Faculty Mentor notifies the DMIN office that the candidate is ready to defend. - 2.
-Faculty Mentor and Candidate consult to select a Faculty Reader.
-The Mentor should request a faculty reader through the DMIN office, and once secured, send the reader a copy of the completed draft of the thesis project. - 3.
+- 1. Faculty Mentor and Candidate consult to select a Faculty Reader.
+The Mentor should request a faculty reader through the DMIN office, and once secured, send the reader a copy of the completed draft of the thesis project. - 2.
+Faculty Mentor and Faculty Reader consult together on the candidate's readiness to defend the thesis project report. - 3.
+Faculty Mentor notifies the DMIN office that the candidate is ready to defend. - 4.
 The Faculty Mentor and Faculty Reader will schedule a date for the Oral Defense.
-The Oral Defense is usually completed via conference call or via videoconferencing.
-It is the Mentor's responsibility to set this up.
+The Oral Defense is usually completed via conference call or videoconferencing.
+The Mentor is responsible to set this up.